 Turf managers are in charge of the production, performance, quality and maintenance of turfgrass in golf courses, residential landscapes, commercial landscapes, farms, parks, athletic fields, cemeteries and recreation areas.
 A number of schools in the U.S. offer programs suitable for aspiring turfgrass managers.

 How to Choose a Turf Management School

 Programs in turfgrass management are typically available at 4-year colleges and universities.
 These programs are typically offered at the undergraduate level.

 - Program options

-Students may want to consider the available programs when considering a career in turfgrass management.
-Students can find certificate, associate and bachelor's degree programs in turfgrass and turfgrass management.
+Students can find certificate, associate's and bachelor's degree programs in turfgrass science and turfgrass management.
 Certificate programs are introductory programs designed to update the knowledge of professionals already working in the field.
 Associate's and bachelor's degree programs incorporate the practical experience and technical knowledge vital to the production and maintenance of turfgrass for golf courses, athletic fields and other surfaces that utilize turfgrass.

 Individuals may want to seek out schools that offer internship programs or summer classes that involve working at local golf courses, parks or recreation areas.
 Schools that have on-site facilities for student use such as labs, greenhouses or parks where they can practice hands-on experience with fieldwork and techniques are also beneficial.
 Online programs are available for students with scheduling conflicts, as well as for students who would prefer to work at their own pace.

 Overview of Turf Management Programs